edX Online

 A concentration in supply chain management can build specialized knowledge in supply chain solutions, inventory control, and transportation management.
 MBA students apply concepts from core classes in international business, sustainable leadership, and business analytics to the logistics field.

 By choosing an online delivery format, you can benefit from a flexible schedule designed for working professionals.
 Many of the top business schools now offer online MBAs that meet high business accreditation standards.
-You can earn an MBA online in as little as one to two years.
+You can earn an MBA online in as few as 1-2 years.

 Admissions for supply chain management MBA programs

 Before starting your MBA coursework, you'll need to apply to business school.
 That means months of preparation, including taking the Graduate Management Admission Test (GMAT) and requesting letters of recommendation.
-Get a jump start on your program's admissions requirements to improve your chances of getting an acceptance letter.
+Get a jump start on these materials to improve your chances of acceptance.

-While the minimum GPA and standardized test scores vary by program, you'll typically need the following materials to apply:
+While specific requirements vary by program, you'll typically need the following materials to apply:

 • MBA application